kcskier/k3s-cluster-demo/02-demo-scheduling/02-demo-scheduling.md

 ## 4. Affinity and Anti-Affinity

-At this point, we've learned how to control where Kubernetes places Pods on Nodes using Labels and Taints, but there is a third way that provices much finer control.
+At this point, we've learned how to control where Kubernetes places Pods on Nodes using Labels and Taints, but there is a third way that provides much finer control.

-Affinity rules provides similar functionality, but give much finer control.
+Affinity rules provide similar functionality, but give much finer control.
 For example, what if we want nodes to ***prefer*** the Pi5s, but not be completely barred from using the Pi3?
 Affinity would allow us to do this.

 In this example, we've taken that same Nginx example from Demo 1, and we've modified it to use Affinity/Anti-Affinity:
 ```yaml